facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/task_creation/developing_frontends.md

 The `mephisto-task` project surfaces three React hooks depending on your use case:

-1. `useMephisoTask` - Used for static tasks where one-time initial data is enough to power the task.
+1. `useMephistoTask` - Used for static tasks where one-time initial data is enough to power the task.
 See the example task in `/examples/static_react_task/` for an example project using this hook.
 2. `useMephistoLiveTask` - Used for multi-turn, socket-based tasks, such as a dialogue task.
 See the example task in `/examples/parlai_chat_task_demo/` for an example project using this hook.
 3. `useMephistoRemoteProcedureTask` - Used for static tasks that require access to some remote function on the back-end, for example invoking a back-end model for model-assisted annotation.
 See the example task in `/examples/remote_procedure/mnist/` for an example project using this hook.